jaschac/puppet-users/README.md

     - Cannot login with username/password.
     - Has a public SSH key only.
     - Does not allow anyone to log in as him through SSH.
+  - The user `www-data`:
+    - Is created.
+    - Does not own a `$HOME`.
+    - Cannot login with username/password.
+    - Has no SSH key.
+    - Does not allow anyone to log in as him through SSH.

 **YAML**
 ```yaml